Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Stunning white sand beaches in Ontario

-Bordering four of the five Great Lakes, plus endless more sparking freshwater lakes, you’ll find some of the nation’s most scenic places to lay out a towel or set up your beach chair in Ontario.
+Bordering four of the five Great Lakes, plus endless more sparkling freshwater lakes, you’ll find some of the nation’s most scenic places to lay out a towel or set up your beach chair in Ontario.

 Southwestern Ontario